CharleneChar/RUCS520Projects/README.md

 * Ghosts in the Maze

-  It helps the agent find path to walk out of a specified-sized maze full of a specified number of ghosts by simulating and analyzing different strategies which implement search algorithms including A^* search algorithm.
+  It helps the agent find path to walk out of a specified-sized maze full of a specified number of ghosts by simulating and analyzing different strategies which implement search algorithms including A* search algorithm.

   To see the process and result,
     1. Clone this repository (PS you may follow the command below) \